haka-security/haka/doc/user/gettingstarted.rst

     :language: lua
     :tab-width: 4

 This script starts by loading the required protocol dissectors - namely the ipv4 and tcp modules - then specifies two security rules.
 The first rule is evaluated whenever a new tcp packet is captured (hook on ``tcp-up``).
 It allows to drop packets with invalid checksums.
-The second rule is triggered each time a new tcp connection is established (hook on ``tcp-connection-new``).
+The second rule is triggered each time a new tcp connection is established (hook on ``tcp_connection-new``).
 Its only purpose is to add a log entry if the packet is addressed to a specific ip address and port.

 Going further